thatmlopsguy/thatmlopsguy.github.io/content/hire.md

 # 🤝 Let's work together

-I have been working professionally as a data scientist and machine learning engineer since 2016.
+I have been working professionally as a data scientist and machine learning engineer since 2016, working across a wide range of technologies, platforms, and teams.
 I found my passion in properly delivering code and creating a stable and capable infrastructure for it.
 I wanted to expose myself to a wider variety of projects and became a {Dev,ML}Ops and cloud consultant.
+Over the years, I’ve specialized in backend development, infrastructure, and open-source systems.

-I'm a cloud engineer specializing in container orchestration and multi-cloud architecture, currently based in Portugal 🇵🇹.
+I'm a cloud engineer specializing in container orchestration and multi-cloud architecture, currently based in Portugal.
 My expertise centers around Kubernetes implementation and optimization, complemented by extensive experience with both Azure and AWS platforms.
+In the last years, I’ve also taken on technical leadership roles — helping teams ship clean, scalable systems while mentoring developers and aligning architecture with business goals.

-Most of my coding experience is with 🐍 Python, simply because it was the language I used at my first job.
+Most of my coding experience is with Python, simply because it was the language I used at my first job.
 I started with flask, but then I discovered FastAPI which quickly became my favorite framework.
 I have a wide variety of experience with different machine learning frameworks and databases, though I am very open to learning new technologies.